 For her live performances, Tunstall uses an AKAI E2 headrush loop pedal.
 This unit basically samples her own live performances and plays it back so she can layer more on top of it.
 It is not an easy thing to do live, although many performers use loops in the studio.
 The "woo-hoo" backups are indeed KT.

 KT is not an abbreviation, but rather a shorthand spelling for Katie.

-In May of 2006 the song was covered twice by Katherine McPhee, a runner up on Season 5 of the TV show American Idol.
+In May of 2006 the song was covered twice by Katharine McPhee, a runner-up on Season 5 of the TV series American Idol.
 It was this performance that kickstarted interest in the song and really propelled it onto the charts.

 The song has been used in an advertisement for the TV show Pepper Dennis.
 It was also used in commercials for Alice ADSL, the commercial name of Telecom Italia France, a European internet service provider. (thanks, Steve - Gaithersburg, MD, for above 4)

 The song won the award for Best Single of 2005 in Q magazine. (thanks, Donovan Berry - El Dorado, AR)

 KT Tunstall says in You magazine November 4, 2007 about granting Katharine McPhee permission to cover her song on American Idol: "It was a bit of a quandary for me, because I don't like reality pop shows at all.
 They're great TV, but they're not good for music.
 When Katharine chose 'Black Horse,' she demonstrated a bit of personality in what's otherwise a puppet show, and that appearance did me a lot of favors."